Connectivity of spaces of directed paths in geometric models for concurrent computation: PV programs and their geometric semantics

 The present paper yields a quite simple numerical criterion ensuring local connectivity of path spaces which, by an inductive argument using machinery from combinatorial topology (cf Bj\"{o}rner \cite[Theorem 6]{Bjoerner:03}), implies global connectivity.
 We call the number in question the \emph{spare capacity} of the program, cf Definition \ref{def:cumcap}.
 The spare capacity allows to estimate not only path connectivity but also \emph{higher connectivity} of spaces of directed paths between vertices in the associated state space.

-More precisely, take departure in a PV-program $X$ on $n$ processors $p\in P$ with several shared resources $r$ within a pool $R$ of resources, each with a capacity $\kappa(r)<n$.
-We determine, by a simple calculation, the spare capacity $\kappa(X)$ of $X$, a numerical invariant -- depending on the individual capacities and on the intersection patterns of intervals on which these resources are jointly called by the processors -- that allows to determine the minimal (higher) connectivity of path spaces $P(X)_s^t$ (with a fixed target $t$ that is reachable from a variable source $s$): There exists a vertex $s$ such that path space $P(X)_s^t$ is exactly $(\kappa(X)-2)$-connected, and for all other vertices $s'$, $P(X)_{s'}^t$ is at least $(\kappa(X)-2)$-connected.
+More precisely, take departure in a PV-program $\mc{P}$ on $n$ processors $j\in P$ with several shared resources $r$ within a pool $R$ of resources, each with a capacity $\kappa(r)\in\mb{N}$; meaning that up to $\kappa (r)$ processors may use resource $r$ at any given time.
+We determine, by a simple calculation, the spare capacity $\kappa(X)$ of the associated state space $X$, a numerical invariant that depends on the capacities of the resources and on the intersection patterns of intervals on which these resources are jointly called by the processors.
+We show (Theorem \ref{prop:PVconn}) that the spare capacity allows to determine the minimal (higher) connectivity of path spaces $\vec{P}(X)_s^t$ (with a fixed target $t$ that is reachable from a variable source $s$): There exists a vertex $s$ such that path space $\vec{P}(X)_s^t$ is exactly $(\kappa(X)-2)$-connected, and for all other vertices $s'$, $\vec{P}(X)_{s'}^t$ is at least $(\kappa(X)-2)$-connected.

-In particular, if this invariant $\kappa(X)\ge 2$, it is guaranteed that all relevant (non-empty) path spaces are path-connected.
-That means that all executions of the program $X$ (same source, same target, same individual execution, in particular same number of loops traversed) yield the \emph{same result} regardless the order of accesses to shared resources.
+In particular, if this invariant $\kappa(X)\ge 2$, it is guaranteed that all relevant (non-empty) path spaces are path-connected; ie any two directed paths from a source $s$ to a target $t$ are d-homotopic.
+That means that all executions of the concurrent program $X$ (same source, same target, same individual execution along each thread, in particular same number of loops traversed) yield the \emph{same result} regardless the order of accesses to shared resources.
 Such a program can thus \emph{not} be used to solve a decision problem (cf eg Herlihy etal \cite{HKR:14}).
-On the other hand, if $\kappa(X)=1$, then there exists a vertex such that directed paths starting from that vertex are not dihomotopic, and corresponding executions may lead to different results.
+On the other hand, if $\kappa(X)=1$, then there exists a vertex and directed paths starting from that vertex which are not dihomotopic.
+Hence, corresponding executions may lead to \emph{different results}; such a program might then be useful for solving a decision problem.

+Throughout most of this paper, we stick to concurrent executions of \emph{linear} programs.
+This might seem very restrictive and unrealistic; processors usually execute programs on \emph{directed graphs}, allowing branchings and loops.
+The space of all such executions between a source and a target decomposes (by unfolding) into a disjoint union of spaces of executions along the linear directed paths within such a directed graph.
+As a consequence, the space of all executions in a concurrent program splits into spaces of executions along $n$-tuples of such linear directed paths; for these linear subspaces, the methods developed below apply.
+For details, consult Section \ref{ss:braloo}.